 Is there a point in posting a position if you already have a preferred internal candidate?
 Some might say “no” because an interview process is only going to be slanted or a waste of time as the candidate is already picked.

 Allowing qualified applicants the opportunity to interview not only gives you a greater understanding of their goals, skills, and how they present themselves, but through feedback, it gives them the opportunity to build their skill set and knowledge base for future opportunities if they are not chosen for this role.
+Download our performance and development questions to facitliate a conversation with your employees about career development.

 A lot can be learned from an individual's preparation for an interview, for example, how they perceive, prepare and present themself.
 Many times I’ve witnessed a preferred candidate think the interview is just a formality and not prepare themself accordingly.
 An underdog candidate, meanwhile, preps their answers, speak to others in the department to get a greater understanding of the role and is ready for that interview.
 This preparation can and should influence the decision as to who will receive the role.